snowflakedb/native-apps-templates/streamlit-java/README.md

 ## Adding a snowflake.local.yml file
 Though your project directory must have a `snowflake.yml` file, an individual developer can choose to customize the behavior of the snowCLI by providing local overrides to `snowflake.yml`, such as a new role to test out your own application package.
 This is where you can use `snowflake.local.yml`, which is not a version-controlled file.

-Create a `snowflake.local.yml` file with relevant values to the fields, defaults are described below.
+Create a `snowflake.local.yml` file with relevant values to the fields, defaults are described in the preceding section.
 ```
 native_app:
   package: